thegetty/inventories-and-surveys/content/part-i/chapter-4.md

 Additionally, Arches is built to support the ongoing work of heritage inventories and surveys to create, edit, update, and share data over the long term.
 This includes robust capabilities to create and edit geospatial data that describes locations.
 For those using ArcGIS Pro, the Arches Esri Add-In module facilitates a bidirectional link between ArcGIS Pro and Arches such that the creation or editing of spatial features and attributes in either software will be reflected in the other.

-The data structure of Arches provides the ability to produce semantically enhanced, self-describing data according to internationally recognized standards, such as ISO 21127:2014 – more commonly referred to as the CIDOC Conceptual Reference Model, or CIDOC CRM ({% cite 'ISO 2014' %}).
+The data structure of Arches provides the ability to produce semantically enhanced, self-describing data according to internationally recognized standards, such as ISO 21127:2014—more commonly referred to as the CIDOC Conceptual Reference Model, or CIDOC CRM ({% cite 'ISO 2014' %}).
 This capability creates machine-readable data that is interoperable and portable.
 Because Arches uses common nonproprietary file formats, the structured data stored in Arches is software-platform independent and can be exported and migrated to other systems as necessary.

 ### Data Visualization and Discovery {#data-visualization-and-discovery}